Got extra time in Taiwan’s capital city? Explore the rest of this fascinating East Asian country by tackling some of the best day trips from Taipei.

 Tamsui

-Walking along the Tamsui River on the town’s famous Tamsui Old Street is how you’ll probably want to start your journey.
+Start your journey by walking along the Tamsui River on the town’s famous Tamsui Old Street.
 This riverside road is famous among local visitors and families for its carnival-like atmosphere and tasty Taiwanese treats.
-Be sure to get your hands on the local Tamsui specialty, a-gei, a concoction of glass noodles, and fried tofu.
+Be sure to get your hands on the local Tamsui specialty, a-gei, a concoction of glass noodles; and fried tofu.

 If you’re travelling as a couple, hopping on the ferry from the end of Tamsui Old Street to Fisherman’s Wharf is a practically required detour.
-Lover’s Bridge, a famous landmark for young couples, draws huge crowds to soak in the sunset.
-Timing your visit to Fisherman’s Wharf around this time isn’t a bad idea, as it’s a great place to grab a quick Taiwanese seafood snack.
+Lover’s Bridge is a famous landmark for young couples, drawing huge crowds to soak in the sunset.
+Time your visit to Fisherman’s Wharf around this time, as it’s a great place to grab a quick Taiwanese seafood snack with beautiful views.

 Getting there